kojix2/ruby-umappp/README.md

 ## License

-* As for the code I wrote, it is MIT.
+* As for the code I wrote, it is  BSD 2-clause (or MIT).
 * For other codes, please check on your own.
 (There are many dependencies)